jr0dd/home-ops/README.md

 This is home to my personal Kubernetes cluster.
 [Flux](https://github.com/fluxcd/flux2) watches this Git repository and makes the changes to my cluster based on the manifests in the [cluster](./cluster/) directory.
 [SOPS](https://toolkit.fluxcd.io/guides/mozilla-sops/) protects my secrets so I can keep everything on a public repo.

 Currently I only have a single node with this running on [TrueNAS SCALE](https://www.truenas.com/docs/scale/devnotes/).
 If you use this repo to install on TrueNAS be prepared for some manual intervention since their middleware prevents certain system changes to persist updates and/or reboots.
-Please see the [scripts](./scripts) directory.
+Please see the truenas.sh script in the [hack](./hack) directory.

 For more information, head on over to my [docs](https://jr0dd.github.io/k8s-gitops/). ***Not ready yet***